 More than just paying extra…

 The approach used by these savvy borrowers goes beyond just paying a little extra each month.
 Many of them are refinancing with private lenders.
-These lenders, such as Social Finance and CommonBond, offer rates in the 2 to 3% range and new customer bonuses.
+These lenders, such as SoFi and CommonBond, offer rates starting in the 2 to 3% range.
+This allows borrowers to reduce interest rates dramatically.
 Because these lenders do not charge loan origination fees, borrowers can bounce around from one lender to the next, constantly looking for lower interest rates.

 The idea of shopping around for lower interest rates may seem like a huge hassle, but there is real money to be saved.
 Suppose you have $30,000 in student loans at an interest rate of 8%.
 If you could find a lender willing to refinance the loans at 4%, you would save $1200 per year in interest alone.

 A Strategy for more than just the Elite